 The Festivus Pole

-In Seinfeld, Frank Costanza chose the aluminum pole as an opposition to the commercialization of highly decorated Christmas trees, and also because he "finds tinsel distracting."
+In Seinfeld, Frank Costanza chose the unadorned aluminum pole as a symbol in direct opposition to a decorated Christmas tree.
+Frank also claimed that he "finds tinsel distracting."

 Kramer: Is there a tree?